 In the end, the referendum took place, and the ‘Leave’ camp enjoyed a marginal victory of 51.9% compared to 48.1% for ‘Remain’.
 The small difference was a testament to just how divided the UK was about this important decision.

-The Brexit was opposed vehemently by those who supported the ‘Remain’ camp because they stated that the UK depended a lot on other European countries.
-Despite the fact that the UK is the 5th largest economy in the world with a GDP of above $2.85 trillion, a lot of this GDP depends on their relationship with other European countries.
+Brexit was opposed vehemently by those who supported the ‘Remain’ camp because they stated that the UK depended a lot on other European countries.
+Even though the UK is the 5th largest economy in the world with a GDP of above $2.85 trillion, a lot of this GDP depends on its relationship with other European countries.
 A good measure for this would be to look at the UK’s current account index deficit, which currently stands at -32.7 billion pounds ($43.6 billion).
 The current account index is a measure of the value of exported versus imported goods, plus other services.

 How trading patterns were affected before the referendum

 Forex trading is all about speculation, and making ‘informed guesses’ based on perceived market sentiment.
 To be able to make such guesses, you need a reliable source of information, and the pre-referendum polls were crucial to Forex brokers.
 Take the NatCen Social Research poll that took place between the 16th of May and the 12th of June 2016.
 The polling was done online and over the telephone and surveyed over 1,600 random people in the UK.

 The results were published on the 21st of June 2016, just 2 days before the referendum, and showed that the ‘Remain’ camp would get 53% of the votes and 47% would go to the ‘Leave’ camp.
 These polls were backed by another poll by the Daily Telegraph which showed similar results.
 The results by NatCen were also taken very seriously because there were very few undecided people, and the results seemed trustworthy.